Gyra/literatures/README.md

 Prof. John Cochrane is a role model by sharing his idea in the [blog](https://johnhcochrane.blogspot.com/), which I highly recommend.
 In fact, you can just subscribe his blog, and forget about this amateur one.

 ## Talk is cheap, let's begin to read
-Actually, thank to my stupid design, the updating are at the beginning of the page.
+Actually, thanks to my stupid design, the updating are at the beginning of the page.
 See you there.